Who am I?

 It can save you screen time.

 Let me make my corner of the internet accessible to you.
 The links I find, reviews I write and stories I share.
 All in one place.
-Hopefully reading my email will save you having to read other emails.
+Hopefully reading my carefully curated email will save you some screen time.

 Invest in a credible source.